See What We’ve Planted, Built and Brought to Life.

 Serene Asian-Inspired Garden Design

-Our clients wanted a serene Asian-inspired backyard garden.
-We removed most of the grass except for a small patch for their small dog, added planting berms, and lots of new plants for beauty and privacy.
+Asian-inspired backyard garden in Portland, Oregon.
+The homeowners wanted a serene Asian-inspired backyard retreat.
+We removed all of the grass except for a small patch for their small dog, designed planting berms, and all new plants for beauty and privacy.
 Our clients kept bringing us their plant treasures to add to their new garden.
 It was a fun and successful collaboration.

-A vibrant garden with white hydrangeas, pink azaleas, purple salvia, and lush green foliage, alongside a stone pathway and a grassy lawn in the background.
+A vibrant perennial garden in Portland, Oregon with white hydrangeas, pink azaleas, purple salvia, and lush green foliage, alongside a stone pathway and a grassy lawn in the background.